localastronaut/surfboard-volume-calculator/README.md

 - HTML5: structure of the webpage
 - CSS (Bootstrap 4): styling of the webpage
 - JavaScript: functionality to calculate and display the estimated volume

+## Linear Regression Model

+The application calculates the volume of a surfboard based on the height, width, and thickness of the surfboard.
+The volume is calculated using a formula:

+volume = 0.69 * height - 0.99 * width + 22.05 * thickness - 54.23

+This formula is a representation of a multi-variable linear regression model.
+In linear regression, we try to model the relationship between two or more features and a response by fitting a linear equation to observed data.
+Here, the features are the dimensions of the surfboard (height, width, thickness), and the response is the volume of the surfboard.

+Here's how each part of the formula corresponds to a component of a linear regression model:

+- The values 0.69, -0.99, and 22.05 are the coefficients of the independent variables (height, width, thickness).
+These coefficients determine the effect of each dimension on the volume of the surfboard.
+- The constant term -54.23 is the y-intercept of the model.
+It represents the value of the dependent variable (volume) when all the independent variables are 0.

+The model assumes that the relationship between each dimension and the volume is linear, and the coefficients and constant term are presumably determined through a process of training a linear regression model on a set of data where the dimensions and volumes of various surfboards are known.
+However, in this application, the model is static and does not update or learn from new data over time.

 ## How to Use